The Latest: US trade partners around the world react to Trump's new tariffs

 New Zealand officials said they would lobby the administration for a change to the 15% tariff announced for the country’s exporters to the U.S. It’s an increase from the original 10% baseline announced for New Zealand in April.

 “We don’t think this is a good thing.
 We don’t think it’s warranted,” Trade Minister Todd McClay told Radio New Zealand Friday.
-He said New Zealand appeared to have been targeted for a larger levy because the country records a trade deficit with the U.S. but that the gap of about half a billion dollars each year was “not significant or meaningful.”
+He said New Zealand appeared to have been targeted for a larger levy because the country sells more to the U.S. than it imports, but that the gap of about half a billion dollars each year was “not significant or meaningful.”

-Neighboring Australia dodged an increase to remain at 10%, but it records a trade surplus with the U.S., McClay added.
+Neighboring Australia dodged an increase to remain at 10%, but it buys more from the U.S. than it exports, McClay added.

 The United States in January overtook Australia to become New Zealand’s second-largest export partner, behind China.
 New Zealand exports are largely made up of meat, dairy, wine and agricultural machinery.